You may find your tortoise moving back and forth in its tank.

 Certain tortoise species are known to be energetic, to the point of walking several miles each day.
 This includes the African, Greek, Mediterranean, and desert tortoises.

 This is an evolutionary instinct used to locate food, expand their territory, and stay away from predators.
-However, this instinct can stay with your pet tortoise, making it eager to explore and expand its habitat.
+However, this instinct can stay with your pet tortoise, making it eager to explore its habitat.

 If your tortoise is kept in a small tank and can’t move around freely, it may start pacing to burn off energy.
 It could also grow frustrated when it reaches one end of its enclosure and needs to turn around to go the other way.